 What?s most surprising for pilots the first time they use the X800 is the speed.
 Reportedly the fastest in the X-Series, it is surprisingly fast for its size and holds up to windy conditions very well.

 Why Wait For Morning To Fly

-Another very nice feature are the LED searchlights, which make it much easier to fly at night and make it a beautiful sight to see flying after dark.
-Your neighbors might even think there’s an alien invasion.
+Another very nice feature is the LED searchlights, which make it much easier to fly at night and make it a beautiful sight to see flying after dark.
+Your neighbors might even think there?s an alien invasion.

 There are a few drawbacks to the X800.

-- The speed modes and the power button are the same button.
+The speed modes and the power button are the same buttons.
 This can be a problem if you change speeds in flight because you can accidentally turn off power to the remote controller.

 All in all, the X800 gets consistently rave reviews from users of all skill level.